Helpful tips for families in managing diabetes

 Extra hygiene measures will be in place at schools to help stop the spread of COVID-19.
 Take time to discuss practicing good hygiene with your child.
 Good resources to refer to can be found here.

 Talk with your school about the hygiene measures they plan to or have put in place for staff who need to assist your child with tasks such a glucose monitoring or insulin administration.
 This will include washing hands (or alcohol-based sanistiser use) before diabetes care tasks, use of gloves by school staff and extra cleaning of diabetes equipment.
 Take time to discuss these measures with your child and reassure them that these extra steps are needed at this time, but that they do not mean they are contagious or at increased risk of getting COVID-19.

-Keep all diabetes equipment daily that is going to school such as blood glucose monitors, lancet devices, mobile phones used for CGM/flash monitoring and insulin pumps clean.
+Keep all diabetes equipment that is going to school such as blood glucose monitors, lancet devices, mobile phones used for CGM/flash monitoring and insulin pumps clean daily.
 Information about cleaning and disinfection can be found here.
 Make sure that any cleaning products used are compatible with your device/equipment.

 If your child is unwell, do not send them to school.